markterweele/windows-itpro-docs/windows/whats-new/extended-security-updates.md

 ## Device prerequisites

 To be eligible to install updates from the ESU program, devices must be running Windows 10, version 22H2.
+For more information on prerequisites and enabling ESU in commercial environments, see [Enable Extended Security Updates (ESU)](enable-extended-security-updates.md).

 ## Limitations